 If a timetabled session is scheduled to be captured in a teaching venue, all you need to do is check that the lectern PC in the room you are teaching in is switched on.
 The capture itself will start and stop automatically a few minutes before and after the session starts/ends, without need for your intervention.
 Note that, if you prefer to use your own device, Replay will capture its display if you project it by connecting your device to the lectern.
 You do still need to make sure the lectern PC is on, though you don’t need to be logged in to it if you aren’t using it.

-Further to timetabled capture, the Replay platform also provides an ‘at-desk’ capture tool you can use to develop video resources from your own computer.
-Materials developed with this app can be published directly to a Yorkshare VLE site if required.
+Further to timetabled capture, the Replay platform also provides for ‘at-desk’ capture either by an installable capture app or a browser based one.
+You can use ‘at-desk’ capture to record video resources while at your own computer.
+These materials can be published directly to a Yorkshare VLE site if required.
 This is the method of lecture recording you will likely predominantly use for recording lectures that aren’t taking place face-to-face due to COVID related teaching adjustments for example.

 Responseware is an audience participation platform that provides a means for you to conduct interactive polls and receive text messages from students during real-time sessions.

 Importantly, students can use their own devices, whether a smartphone, tablet or laptop, to register their responses to your queries.

 Once installed on your computer, TurningPoint, the software used to create the interactive polls that Responseware uses, is integrated with Microsoft PowerPoint.
 You then use PowerPoint, and the TurningPoint toolbar that appears within PowerPoint, to develop poll questions you want to pose to your students during your real-time sessions.

 As well as anonymously registering responses to polls, ResponseWare supports receipt of text messages too.
 This can for example, be useful for collation of student comments or questions with a view to addressing them at the end or during a live session.